 More fertilized soil for the pretty welcoming “hosts” in front of the building.

 Here we have already laid the scheme on which kinds of flowers we will plant and how to situate them.
 A bit of digging in the fresh soil and the flower beds started popping up.

-Certainly a meticulous job, flower bed preparation is a crucial step on the way to having good looking, vigorous flowers.
-Enriching the soil with different kinds of natural compost and all-purpose fertilizers is key to having a success here.
+Certainly a meticulous job, flower bed preparation is a crucial step on the way to having good-looking, vigorous flowers.
+Enriching the soil with different kinds of natural compost and all-purpose fertilizers is key to having success here.